MattyQ/jsonelements/README.md

 #### JSONElements.isJSONElement(element)

 The `JSONElements.isJSONElement(element)` method takes an element and returns a boolean value.
 The value is `true` if the element has the ElementJS key.

+#### JSONElements.merge(template1, template2)

+The `JSONElements.merge(template1, template2)` method takes two JSON templates as parameters and returns a new JSON template that is the result of merging the two templates.
+The changes in `template2` override the changes in `template1`.

+#### JSONElements.parse()

+The `JSONElements.parse()` method can be used as a template literal tag to create JSON templates.
+Use the same syntax as the `_e` function.
+Generally, you should use `_e` instead of `JSONElements.parse()`.

+#### JSONElements.text(string)

+The `JSONElements.text(string)` method takes a string and returns a text node.

+#### JSONElements.updateJSONTemplate(element, template)

+The `JSONElements.updateJSONTemplate(element, template)` method takes an element and a JSON template as parameters and updates the element with the new template.
+The method returns the updated element.
+The element must have been created with the JSONElements library.

 ### JSONElement class